Honey Wheat Bread

 Shaping

-Shape the dough into a boule (Panel #1, below) and let it rise in the mixing bowl, covered with plastic wrap in a draft free place, until it is about doubled in size (Panel #2).
+Step 5: Shape the honey wheat bread dough into a boule (Panel #1, below) and let it rise in the mixing bowl, covered with plastic wrap in a draft free place, until it is about doubled in size (Panel #2).
 This first rise will take about 2 hours, depending on the temperature of your kitchen.

 two panels showing honey wheat bread rising in the stand mixer bowl.